tombuildsstuff/teamcitymanager/README.md

 Configure your TeamCity server using your Configuration Management system.

-Built on the awesome [http://github.com/stack72/teamcitysharp](TeamCitySharp by @stack72) and the [http://confluence.jetbrains.com/display/TCD8/REST+API](TeamCity API)
+Built on the awesome [TeamCitySharp by @stack72](http://github.com/stack72/teamcitysharp) and the [TeamCity API](http://confluence.jetbrains.com/display/TCD8/REST+API)

 Installation
 ------------